Transitional Shelter Program: Path to Home Program

 A resource for families with children experiencing homelessness in Central Minnesota

-During the day, the families go to work, school, or to one of our family Day Centers where they work on their plan to get back into a home of their own.
+During the day, the families go to work, school, or our family Day Center where they work on their plan to get back into a home of their own.
 New Pathways provides for each family’s basic needs, including shower and laundry facilities, at the Day Center.

 Case management and family education are two of the most important aspects of our program.
 Families have a dedicated Case Manager who meets with them regularly to review their progress towards finding a home, along with helping them work through any challenges associated with that process.
 The Case Manager is available full time to assist with housing-related crises that might arise.
 Examples of a Case Manager’s duties include:

 - Help with housing application forms, as well as guidance on addressing a poor rental history, eviction, or criminal background.